-It was decided.
+I’d decided.
 I had powers, and would use them for truth and justice.
-To do that there had to be some wrong to make right, and seeing as the kind of injustice you punch doesn’t jump out waving a flag I had to go looking for it.
+To do that there had to be a wrong to make right.
+The kind of injustice you punch doesn’t jump out waving a flag, so I had to go looking for it.

 The beetle wasn’t built for city traffic, but Tanya made the effort.
-We scoured the backstreets for the better part of a Saturday, peeking into alleys, and hoping for the best.
-In all that time there was nothing, save a few bad drivers.
+We scoured the backstreets for the better part of a Saturday, peeking into alleys.
+We found nothing save a few bad drivers.

-I sat in the passenger seat wearing shades with a hoodie pulled over my head.
+I sat in the passenger seat with a hoodie pulled over my head.
 It worked in place of a costume, at least for the moment.
-My only hope was the disguise read as female.
+I hoped the disguise read ‘female’.

-Tanya bit her lip.
-“Maybe we’re going about this the wrong way,” she said, and pulled to the curb.
+“We’re going about this the wrong way,” Tanya said.
+She pulled to the curb.

-The day before we’d pooled our cash to purchase a police scanner.
-It was in good condition despite its age, and offered insight into the city’s goings on.
-Unfortunately nothing on the band called for the presence of a heroine who could fly.
+The day before we pooled our cash to buy a police scanner.
+It was in good condition for its age, and offered new insight into the city.
+Nothing on the band called for the presence of a heroine who could fly.

-After sitting idle for ten minutes, she finally cracked.
+Ten minutes later she cracked.
 “So what was it your old man told you again?”

 I shrugged.
 “Something about space, and something called the macroverse.
-Something to do with cosmic radiation, I think.
+Something to do with cosmic radiation.
 I don’t know.
-That’s the best way I can figure it.”
+That’s the best I could understand.”

-She turned the dial to hush the scanner, and considered her words.
+She turned the dial to hush the scanner.
 “What do you think happened to that guy?
 You know, the one who…”

-Leaning back I pulled my knees to my chest and sat my feet on the glove compartment.
-I was probably flashing under my skirt to passersby, but was too fragile to care.
-Just thinking about that day, and that maniac with the gun, sent shivers up my spine.
+My feet sat on the glove compartment.
+I pulled my knees to my chest.
+The underside of my skirt flashed passersby, but I was too fragile to care.
+Thinking about that day, and the maniac with the gun, sent shivers up my spine.

 Tanya stared at the wheel.
 “Sorry.”

 We sat in silence.
 Who knew being a hero could feel so heavy?
-To think we bagged out comic books for their angst.
+Once upon a time we bagged comic books for their angst.
+Not anymore.

-Tanya placed a hand on my shoulder.
+Tanya squeezed my shoulder.
 “You know you don’t have to do this.
-We both know that playing hero was my idea.
-There are professionals who can handle the world’s disasters.
+Playing hero was my idea.
+Other people can handle the world’s disasters.
 You’re not a bad person if you choose to walk away.”

 The weight in my chest sunk into a pit.
 I forced a smile.
 “Yeah, but I’ve got this power now.
 What’s the point if I don’t use it for something good?”

-She shrugged and turned the volume back.
+She turned the volume back.
 “Just giving you an out, KC.
 You know I’ve got your back.”

 “Yeah, I know.”

 The radio crackled with intermittent noise.
-Some of the voices were harder to follow than others, and most calls were for ID checks, plate numbers, or to report a traffic violation of some kind; nothing interesting like a bank robbery.
+Some of the voices were hard to follow.
+Most calls were for ID checks, plate numbers, or reporting traffic violations.
+Nothing interesting like, say, a bank robbery.

-I dropped my feet and considered the scanner.
+I considered the scanner.
 “Remind me where you found this again.”

-Tanya grinned.
+Tanya shrugged.
 “I know a guy who knows a guy.”

-“Who has stuff that lets you spy on cops.”
+“Who has stuff to let you spy on cops,” I said.

-Her grin stretched from ear to ear.
 “This is America, remember?
 People take the law into their own hands all the time.
-Having powers just gives you an edge on the competition.”
+Having powers gives you an edge on the competition.”

 “Except I want to help people,” I said, “not scare them.”

-Tanya twisted the dial in search of anything.
-A part of me dreaded what we might find; maybe the conflict of others wasn’t my business, and I was better off at home.
-Fate, however, was set to deliver.
+Tanya twisted the dial in.
+A part of me dreaded what we’d find.
+The more I thought about it the more I figured that the conflict of others was never my business.
+I was better off at home.
+Though fate had other plans.

-The voice on the speaker choked out a plea.
+A voice on the speaker choked a plea.
 “This thing’s at least a three alarm!
-It’s climbing up the sixth floor of the Orange Grove Towers apartment complex.
-Our boys are stuck on five; ladder crew is leading who they can to the roof.
-Requesting an immediate chopper lift!”
+It’s climbing up the sixth floor of the Orange Grove Towers apartment complex!
+Our boys are stuck on five!
+Ladder crew moving who they can to the roof!
+Request immediate chopper lift!”

 “Orange Grove Towers,” Tanya said.
 “That’s like eight blocks from here.”